GLOWMONSTERR/Transaction-Bot/README.md

    - Approve the permissions (role management and member viewing) so slash commands can function.

 Once the bot is online, it will automatically register slash commands (instantly if `GUILD_ID` is set).
 Team and invite data are saved in `data/teams.json`, so you can stop and restart the bot without losing progress.

+## Weekly matches with `/admin-create-match`

+- **Setup**: populate `MATCH_CATEGORY_ID` with the category you want match channels to live in.
+Point `MATCH_RESULTS_CHANNEL_ID` at the channel where you want the final score summary to post.
+Add `CASTER_ROLE_ID`, `REF_ROLE_ID`, and `MOD_ROLE_ID` so staff can self-assign and get pinged.
+- **Create**: run `/admin-create-match` and pick two different teams.
+The bot will open a channel named `[team1]-vs-[team2]` inside the configured category and pre-permission it for both team roles.
+- **Reminders**: every match is treated as running Monday → Monday.
+The bot sends a mid-week reminder automatically and, if no scores are submitted by the deadline, renames the channel with a warning emoji and pings mods.
+- **Staff joins**: casters, refs, and mods can press the buttons in the match channel to gain access (the bot will also try to assign the matching role if configured).
+- **Score reporting**: hit **Submit Score** in the match channel, enter the first-to-5 scoreline, and add up to five round notes (`R1` … `R5`).
+The bot locks the channel, posts the exact template you requested to the results channel, and logs the win in the transaction feed.
+- **Season flow**: the first six weeks are intended for seeding; after that, move the top 18 teams into a new Challonge bracket.
+Use `/admin-create-match` to generate fresh channels for each bracket pairing.

 ## Fast restart when you update your server